 This would usually mean that you have something to hide.
 Social media profiles, references, and/or background checks should not be able to bother you for as long as you are sure of yourself as a candidate for the job.

 Questions You Should Ask

 1. “What Are Your Expectations from Me in This Job During the First 30, 60, and 90 Days of the Year?”

 This question can give the impression of how interested you are in contributing to the company, emphasizing on the duties expected from you as an employee.
 The employer’s answer to this question is important for you to know what you are in for.

-As you may have a rough knowledge about the company and what it does, the employer can further elaborate what they stand for, and possibly with concrete examples.
+As you may have a rough knowledge about the company and what it does, the employer can further elaborate on what they stand for.
+And possibly with concrete examples.
 From here, you will be able to decide whether or not you agree with their dynamics.

-Collaboration is beneficial in the long run as problems are solved quickly, and new ideas can be made for future developments.
-Asking this question can show how much of a team player you are and how you are willing to work with others for successful endeavors.
+Collaboration is beneficial in the long run as problems are solved quickly.
+And new ideas can be made for future developments.
+Asking this question can show how much of a team player you are and how you are willing to work with others for successful endeavours.

 5. “What Are the Skills and Experiences You’re Looking for in An Ideal Candidate?